pingcap/docs/dev/reference/configuration/tidb-server/tidb-specific-variables.md

 - Scope: SESSION
 - Default value: ""
-- When querying `INFORMATION_SCHEMA.SLOW_QUERY`, only the slow query log name is parsed set by `slow-query-file` in the configuration file.
-The slow query log name is "tidb-slow.log" by default.
+- When `INFORMATION_SCHEMA.SLOW_QUERY` is queried, only the slow query log name set by `slow-query-file` in the configuration file is parsed.
+The default slow query log name is "tidb-slow.log".
 To parse other logs, set the `tidb_slow_query_file` session variable to a specific file path, and then query `INFORMATION_SCHEMA.SLOW_QUERY` to parse the slow query log based on the set file path.
 For details, see [Identify Slow Queries](/how-to/maintain/identify-slow-queries.md).

 ### tidb_enable_fast_analyze